 Grifton is a very small town located in the state of North Carolina.
 With a population of 2,673 people and two constituent neighborhoods, Grifton is the 274th largest community in North Carolina.

 Unlike some towns, Grifton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Grifton are a mix of both white- and blue-collar jobs.
 Overall, Grifton is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Grifton who work in healthcare (11.61%), office and administrative support (9.76%), and sales jobs (9.33%).
+There are especially a lot of people living in Grifton who work in healthcare (12.43%), sales jobs (9.78%), and office and administrative support (7.55%).

-In terms of college education, the citizens of Grifton rank slightly lower than the national average.
-16.63% of adults 25 and older in Grifton have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Grifton is nearly on par with the US average for all cities of 21.84%: 18.63% of adults 25 and older in Grifton have a bachelor's degree or advanced degree.

-The per capita income in Grifton in 2010 was $18,020, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $72,080 for a family of four.
+The per capita income in Grifton in 2010 was $17,241, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $68,964 for a family of four.
 However, Grifton contains both very wealthy and poor people as well.

 The most common language spoken in Grifton is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and African languages.